 If you think mediation would be appropriate in your case, then you can contact the LA to ask for a referral for mediation.

 For particular types of dispute, including where an LA has failed to provide additional support required by a child or young person, the matter can be referred to a process of independent adjudication.

-Enquire has a factsheet, Resolving disputes using independent adjudication, which gives more information.
+Enquire has a factsheet, Independent adjudication, which gives more information.

 If your complaint is about the content of a CSP, or if the LA has refused to open a CSP, or failed to provide support specified in the plan, you can take your complaint to the Additional Support Needs Tribunals for Scotland.